bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 <div class="image"><img src="/images/patient-s-parameters.png" alt="App mockup" title="It is not a real implemented design.
 It is a mockup example created for the purpose of a case study."  /> </div>

 *It is not a real implemented design.
 It is a mockup example created for the purpose of a case study.*

+### The examples of devices incorporated into the system

+* **Pulse oximeter**: a device that monitors the oxygen saturation of the patient’s blood.
+* **Bluetooth Thermometer**: a thermometer that also sends data to the app.
+* **Sphygmomanometer**: a blood pressure monitor.
+* **Spirometer**: a device that measures the volume of air inhaled and exhaled by a human’s lungs.
+* **Stethoscope**: known as the primary doctor’s tool, can now be used remotely by other caregivers at care homes and nursing homes.
+* **Wearable continuous monitoring devices**: a device worn for example on a patient’s arm that monitors the vital signs in real-time, 24 hours a day.